 - 5. A statement that the violator affected by the Notice of Violation may, within ten (10) calendar days after delivery or service of the Notice of Violation, request in writing administrative review to the Board of Supervisors of the findings and determinations in the Notice of Violation. - 6.
-If the Public Health Officer determines that all reasonable efforts are being made to correct the violation, he or she may grant an additional period of time for correction of the violation. - Administrative Appeal: Any person upon whom a Notice of Violation is served may request administrative appeal of the findings and/or determinations, set out in the Notice of Violation pursuant to procedures set forth in Section 13-53 of the Lake County Code. - 8.
-Enforcement: When a Notice of Violation has been issued and until it is rescinded, in addition to the fine which may be imposed pursuant Section Five of this Ordinance and/or other penalties that may be imposed pursuant to existing law, County may, when legally appropriate to do so, withhold issuance of licenses, permits and other entitlements to property owned by the violator.
+If the Public Health Officer determines that all reasonable efforts are being made to correct the violation, he or she may grant an additional period of time for correction of the violation. - 7.
+Each and every day a violation of this Ordinance exists constitutes a separate and distinct violation. - 8.
+7. Administrative Appeal: Any person upon whom a Notice of Violation is served may request administrative appeal of the findings and/or determinations, set out in the Notice of Violation pursuant to procedures set forth in Section 13-53 of the Lake County Code. - 9.
+8. Enforcement: When a Notice of Violation has been issued and until it is rescinded, in addition to the fine which may be imposed pursuant Section Five of this Ordinance and/or other penalties that may be imposed pursuant to existing law, County may, when legally appropriate to do so, withhold issuance of licenses, permits and other entitlements to property owned by the violator.

-Section Five: Imposition of Administrative Fines in Egregious Circumstances.
+Section Five Six: Imposition of Administrative Fines in Egregious Circumstances.
+Penalties.

-a.
+- a.
 For purposes of this Ordinance, an egregious violation is one which creates a significant risk to public health.
-Egregious circumstances creating a significant risk to public health include violations which occur in groups of more than ten (10) people, violations which expose patrons to prolonged indoor interactions without adherence to masking requirements where social distancing is not practiced, and violations which occur under conditions deemed by the Public Health Officer or his designee to already be unsanitary and a risk to public health. b.
+Egregious circumstances creating a significant risk to public health include violations which occur in groups of more than ten (10) people, violations which expose patrons to prolonged indoor interactions without adherence to masking requirements where social distancing is not practiced, and violations which occur under conditions deemed by the Public Health Officer or his designee to already be unsanitary and a risk to public health. - b.
 Any person violating this Ordinance under circumstances determined by the Public Health Officer to be egregious, where there has been repeated attempts by the Public Health Officer and/or his designee to offer assistance and no corrective action has been taken, may be subject to the imposition of administrative fines as established by this Ordinance in amounts no greater than set forth in Government Code section 25132.
-Pursuant to Government Code section 25132, a fine shall not exceed one hundred dollars (\$100) for a first violation, shall not exceed two hundred dollars (\$200) for a second violation of the same ordinance within one year of the first violation, and shall not exceed five hundred dollars (\$500) for each additional violation of the same ordinance within one year of the first violation.
+Pursuant to Government Code section 25132, a fine shall not exceed one hundred dollars (\$100) for a first violation, shall not exceed two hundred dollars (\$200) for a second violation of the same ordinance within one year of the first violation, and shall not exceed five hundred dollars (\$500) for each additional violation of the same ordinance within one year of the first violation. - c.
+The use of land, buildings, or premises established, operated, or maintained contrary to the provisions of this article; or any condition dangerous to human life, unsafe, or detrimental to the public health or safety; is declared to be a public nuisance subject to the enforcement procedures of Chapter 13 of the Lake County Ordinance Code.
+All remedies which are given by law for the prevention and abatement of a nuisance apply to such nuisance, including recovery of the County's enforcement costs. - d.
+Upon request of the Public Health Officer, the board of supervisors may initiate a civil action against a violator, including injunctive relief.